igstan/igstan.ro/_posts/2022-05-09-mathematics-is-a-natural-science.md

 true or false.
-And just like natural sciences need field scientists and experimentalists that get their hands dirty and devise and conduct experiments, the same way mathematicians will conduct experiments in the form of incomplete of failed proofs, until one of them will actually prove or disprove the mathematical proposition they set out to study.
+And just like natural sciences need field scientists and experimentalists that get their hands dirty and devise and conduct experiments, the same way mathematicians will conduct experiments in the form of incomplete or failed proofs, until one of them will actually prove or disprove the mathematical proposition they set out to study.
 One salient point here is that there's no guarantee that the mathematician may actually find such a proof, it's a process of searching that may yield some answer or not — we have